guoguo12/billboard-charts/README.md

 * Variable names should be in `mixedCase`.

 ### Running tests

-We use [Travis CI](https://travis-ci.org/guoguo12/billboard-charts) to automatically run our test suite on all PRs.

 To run the test suite locally, install [nose](https://nose.readthedocs.org/en/latest/) and run